Retention Policies Are a Key Part of Any Data Compliant Business But Where Do You Start?

 - They make it easier to keep your paperless office organised

-You can automatically send files into archive if they are no longer relevant or used frequently –
+You can automatically send files into the archive if they are no longer relevant or used frequently –

 - making it much easier to find your current documents